Sage-Bionetworks/Synapse-React-Client/README.md

    ├── ./lib
-   │   ├── ./assets      Contains all the svgs/pngs needed for logos or buttons │   ├── ./containers  Contains all the distributed React components │   ├── ./style       Contains all the distributed css │   ├── ./utils       Contains all utilities
+   │   ├── ./assets      Contains all the svgs/pngs needed for logos or buttons │   ├── ./containers  Contains all the distributed React components │   ├── ./style       Contains all the prepackaged css │   ├── ./template_style       Contains scss to be imported and overriden │   ├── ./utils       Contains all utilities
    │       ├── SynapseClient.js       Contains the collection of helper functions to use the Synapse API │       ├── SynapseClient.test.js  Integration tests for SynapseClient helper functions.